 Incontinence in the Elderly

-Browse our collection of incontinence articles, Caregiver Q&A, and incontinence discussions.
-Find the support of other caregivers in AgingCare’s online forum-a community of caregivers who truly understand the challenges of caring for a loved one with incontinence.
+Browse AgingCare's collection of incontinence articles and Caregiver Q&A for expert advice and tips from a community of caregivers who truly understand the challenges of caring for a loved one with incontinence.

 The 4 Kinds of Urinary Incontinence

 Caring for an elderly parent with incontinence can be challenging.
 Start by understanding the four main kinds of incontinence: stress incontinence, urge incontinence, overflow and functional incontinence.5 Comments